edgarnet/SLA/en_es/spanish.md

 When should adverbs be discussed?

-When should object pronouns be introduced?
+When should accusative/dative pronouns be introduced?

-When should demontrative determiners be presented?
+When should demonstrative determiners be presented?

 When should "Cómo" and "Qué" be discussed?

+When should "que", "haber" and "hay" be defined?

+How should moods (verb) be introduced?